Octalogic-Tech/Test-web_sapta/README.md

 - The link above is to the Open Source Star Wars API Website
 - Using a ```<p>``` tag, display the query ( the actual query string ) to get all people whose name contains "Ray"

 ### Task 2
-- Using AJAX run a query to find all planets
-- Print the "name" and "diameter" of all planets on the page with ul and li's

-### Task 3
 - Create 2 CSS classes, "habitable" or "unhabitable"
 - habitable
   - green text
   - font weight 500
 - unhabitable
   - white text
   - red background color

+### Task 3
+- Using AJAX run a query to find all planets
+- Print the "name" and "diameter" of all planets on the page with ul and li's

 ### Task 4
-- If the "surface_water" from the API returned data from Task 2 is less than 5
+- If the "surface_water" from the API returned data from Task 3 is less than 5
- - Then add the class "unhabitable" to the span created in Task 2
+ - Then add the class "unhabitable" to the li created in Task 3
 - Else
- - Add the class "habitable" to the span created in Task 2.
+ - Add the class "habitable" to the li created in Task 3.

 ### Bonus Task
 - On Click of the name of the planet